Molotov–Ribbentrop Pact: Background

-In 1935 Germany, after a previous German–Polish declaration of non-aggression, Hermann Göring proposed a military alliance with Poland against the Soviet Union, but this was rejected.
+In 1935, following a prior German–Polish declaration of non-aggression, Hermann Göring, on behalf of Hitler, proposed a military alliance with Poland against the Soviet Union, but this was rejected by the Polish leadership due to such an alliance being a threat to their independence.

 In 1936, Germany and Fascist Italy supported the Spanish Nationalists in the Spanish Civil War, but the Soviets supported the Spanish Republic.
 As such, the Spanish Civil War became a proxy war between Germany and the Soviet Union.
 In 1936, Germany and Japan entered the Anti-Comintern Pact. and they were joined a year later by Italy, despite Italy having previously signed the Italo-Soviet Pact.

-In 1938 on 30 September, Britain and France, by the Munich Agreement and its associated declarations, secured Germany’s pledge of no further territorial demands or war.
-None of these public instruments contained secret carve-ups of third states unlike the Molotov-Ribbentrop Pact.
+In 1938, on 30 September, Britain and France, by the Munich Agreement and its associated declarations, secured Germany’s pledge of no further territorial demands or war.
+None of these public instruments contained secret carve-ups of third states unlike the Molotov–Ribbentrop Pact.

-In 1939 on March 31, Britain extended a guarantee to Poland that "if any action clearly threatened Polish independence, and if the Poles felt it vital to resist such action by force, Britain would come to their aid".
+In 1939, on March 31, Britain extended a guarantee to Poland that "if any action clearly threatened Polish independence, and if the Poles felt it vital to resist such action by force, Britain would come to their aid".
 Hitler was furious since that meant that the British were committed to political interests in Europe and that his land grabs such as the takeover of Czechoslovakia would no longer be taken lightly.
 His response to the political checkmate would later be heard at a rally in Wilhelmshaven: "No power on earth would be able to break German might, and if the Western Allies thought Germany would stand by while they marshalled their 'satellite states' to act in their interests, then they were sorely mistaken".
 Ultimately, Hitler's discontent with a British–Polish alliance led to a restructuring of strategy towards Moscow.
 Alfred Rosenberg wrote that he had spoken to Hermann Göring of the potential pact with the Soviet Union: "When Germany's life is at stake, even a temporary alliance with Moscow must be contemplated".
 Sometime in early May 1939 at Berghof, Ribbentrop showed Hitler a film of Stalin viewing his military in a recent parade.
 Hitler became intrigued with the idea of allying with the Soviets and Ribbentrop recalled Hitler saying that Stalin "looked like a man he could do business with".
 Ribbentrop was then given the nod to pursue negotiations with Moscow.